ryquo1/POMODORO/README.md

 ## Features
 - Pomodoro Counter: Track your progress using pomodoros.
+- pomodoro settings : set your work time and break time

 ## Usage
 1. Clone this repository to your local machine.